Steadying0235/gpu-screen-recorder-fork/README.md

 Some linux distros (such as manjaro) disable hardware accelerated h264/hevc on AMD/Intel because of "patent license issues".
 If you are using an arch-based distro then you can install mesa-git instead of mesa and if you are using another distro then you may have to switch to a better distro.
 ## I have an old nvidia GPU that supports nvenc but I get a cuda error when trying to record
 Newer ffmpeg versions don't support older nvidia cards.
 Try installing GPU Screen Recorder flatpak from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder) instead.
 It comes with an older ffmpeg version which might work for your GPU.
+## I get a black screen/glitches while live streaming
+It seems like ffmpeg earlier than version 6.1 has some type of bug.
+Install ffmpeg 6.1 (ffmpeg-git in aur, ffmpeg in the offical repositories hasn't been updated yet) and then reinstall GPU Screen Recorder.

 # Donations
 If you want to donate you can donate via bitcoin or monero.